Internal Current Implementation Details

 - R code validates descriptors, records connection-local defaults, preserves R closures, starts managed IPC workers, and exposes diagnostics.

-- The DuckDB extension registers SQL functions, stores native catalog metadata, owns extension-side connections, handles DuckDB callbacks, and moves data through DuckDB vectors, Arrow C Data, or Arrow IPC bytes.
+- The DuckDB extension registers SQL functions, stores native catalog metadata, owns extension-side connections, handles DuckDB callbacks, and moves data through DuckDB vectors directly or through Quack wire-codec byte payloads.

 DuckDB function kind, Rducks scalar-UDF evaluation mode, and scalar-UDF execution plan are separate axes.
 Aggregates and table functions do not run through the scalar-UDF execution-plan matrix.